Why A Heated Blanket Is Better Than Your RV Furnace When Camping

 Each controller has ten heat levels, and for safety they both turn off after 10 hours of use.
 Once again, I am missing a programmable auto-off function that lets me decide how many hours it should stay on until automatically turning off.

-The Electrowarmth M60Fd Short Queen Dual 2 Controls Heated Mattress Pad is a product I can imagine having installed permanently in my trailer due to the ease of use and low wattage.
-I don’t like the look of the outdated controllers, but the functionality of a great heated mattress is there which is why I still recommend it.
+The Electrowarmth M60Fd is a blanket I can imagine having permanently in my trailer due to the ease of use and low wattage.
+I don’t like the look of the outdated controllers, but the functionality of a great heated electric mattress is there which is why I still recommend it.

 - ETL Certified